cloudyspells/PSWattTime/docs/Get-AzureRegionWithLowestWattTime.md

 ```

 ## DESCRIPTION
-Get the current WattTime index for a given Azure Region
+Get the Azure region with the lowest wattTime index from a given set of regions

 ## EXAMPLES